Ontario Provincial Police: John Doe v. Ontario (Information and Privacy Commissioner)

 In 1993 an Ontario Divisional Court case, John Doe v.
 Ontario (Information and Privacy Commissioner), Judge Matlow of the Ontario Divisional Court, suspected that four officers of the Toronto Police Service engaged in a fabrication of evidence and harassment of an accused party.
 Judge Matlow under the Ontario Freedom of Information and Protection of Privacy Act (FIPPA), sought access to the report of the Ontario Provincial Police exonerating the officers, but was denied access to it by the OPP.
 Access was later granted by the FIPPA commissioner, but a judicial review of the FIPPA commissioner's order to release the report resulted in publication of the OPP report being banned.

 Ontario Provincial Police Association

 The OPPA was established in 1954 to represent sworn and civilian members of the OPP, as well as OPP retirees.
 In March 2015, the Royal Canadian Mounted Police announced they were investigating fraud allegations against three top executives of the OPPA.

 Appointment of Ron Taverner

-In 2018, Toronto Police Superintendent Ron Taverner, was nominated to replace outgoing Commissioner Vince Hawkes.
+In 2018, Toronto Police Superintendent Ron Taverner was nominated to replace outgoing Commissioner Vince Hawkes.
 The appointment of Taverner brought about controversy given the personal relationship between him and Premier Doug Ford, potential nepotism, and the OPP's role in investigating political corruption.
 It was also discovered that the requirements of the position were changed to allow someone in rank equivalent to Taverner to apply.
-Ultimately, Taverner rescinded his interest in the position, resulting in the appointment York Regional Police Deputy Chief Thomas Carrique as the OPP's new commissioner.
+Ultimately, Taverner rescinded his interest in the position, resulting in the appointment of York Regional Police Deputy Chief Thomas Carrique as the OPP's new commissioner.